darrenldl/oali/README.md

 - `usb_key_umount.sh` allows you to unmount your USB key easily and reliably
 - `useradd_helper_restructed.sh` and `useradd_helper_as_powerful.sh` allow you to add more users in the same manner as used by setup.sh

-#### Misc. notes
-Saltstack files related
-- currently linux-lts is enabled in the salt state files as a measure to avoid lock out due to kernel updates

 ## License
 MIT